 Social environment: civic participation

 Civic participation is a commonly used component of 'social capital' (or social cohesion/connectedness/support).
 This can be measured in a number of ways, for example by examining the extent to which people feel they are able to influence decisions in their local area.
-Chart 1, taken from Scottish Household Survey data, shows that in 2018 just one in five Scottish adults felt they could influence local decisions (a proportion that has changed very little in the past 10 years).
-However, this figure varied enormously across local authority areas, from around 11% in the Western Isles to 34% in East Lothian.
+Chart 1 visualises data from Scottish Household Survey and shows that in 2022 approximately 18% of Scottish (a proportion that has changed very little in the past 10 years).
+However, this figure varied enormously across local authority areas, from around 9% in Na h-Eileanan Siar to 30% in the Shetland Islands.

-As is well known, however, the 2014 referendum on Scottish independence resulted in a much higher voter turnout (reflecting, many would argue, high levels of participation in the debate): this can be seen in Chart 3 which shows that the overall turnout was 85%, and although Glasgow had the lowest turnout, it was still a relatively high 75%.
+The 2014 referendum on Scottish independence resulted in a much higher voter turnout (reflecting, many would argue, high levels of participation in the debate): this can be seen in Chart 3 which shows that the overall turnout was 85%, and although Glasgow had the lowest turnout, it was still relatively high at 75%.

 Please note: If you require the most up-to-date data available, please check the data sources directly as new data may have been published since these data pages were last updated.
 Although we endeavour to ensure that the data pages are kept up-to-date, there may be a time lag between new data being published and the relevant ScotPHO web pages being updated.